dkahdian/bruinplan/README.md

 - ✅ **Modern UI architecture** with SvelteKit, TypeScript, and Tailwind CSS
 - ✅ **Component-based design** for maintainability and extensibility
 - ✅ **Quarter-based planning system** with drag-and-drop scheduling
-- 🔄 **Data expansion** beyond Mathematics department
+- ✅ **Data expansion**: All departments and subjects now included (168 subject files in `static/courses/`, each a JSON array of courses)
 - 🔄 **Basic pages**: about, home, report bug, etc

-**🚀 Launch Timeline**: Core functionality is complete and ready.
-Targeting full MVP launch once data expansion is finished.
+**🚀 Launch Timeline**: Core functionality and data expansion are complete.
+Targeting full MVP launch after essential pages are finished.

 ---